 I hope this post has given you helpful and inspiring ideas for dressing up.
 If you have any questions, pop them in the comments and I’ll be sure to answer.

-If you’re planning a Spanish theme party and are looking for Flamenco entertainment, have a look at my testimonials and let me know if I can help.
+If you’re planning a Spanish theme party and are looking for Flamenco entertainment, have a look at my shows and get in touch.

 I love performing at birthdays, weddings, anniversaries, charity and corporate events.